General information and tips for prospective fellowship applicants

 • Offered by Unigo, this award is for any student currently enrolled in a post-secondary institution of higher education.

-• Applicants must be a legal resident of the fifty United States or the District of Columbia.
+• Applicants must be legal residents of the fifty United States or the District of Columbia.

 • Applicants must submit an essay of 250 words or less describing one of their major educational or professional goals for the future.

-• Award amount- $1500, application generally due at the end of January.
+• Award amount- $1500, application is generally due at the end of January.

 • Provided by the National Council of Jewish Women New York, the Jackson-Stricks Scholarship offers financial aid for students with physical challenges to pursue academic study or vocational training that ultimately leads to independent living.